JuliaDocs/Documenter.jl/docs/src/man/syntax.md

     will be written to, and the paths in `include` calls are interpreted to be relative to `pwd`.
 This can be customized with the `workdir` keyword of [`makedocs`](@ref).

+!!! note "Soft vs hard scope"

+    Julia 1.5 changed the REPL to use the _soft scope_ when handling global variables in `for` loops etc. When using Documenter with Julia 1.5 or above, Documenter uses the soft scope in `@repl`-blocks and REPL-type doctests.

 ## `@setup <name>` block

 These are similar to `@example` blocks, but both the input and output are hidden from the